CIB-MC/p6d-guard/README.md

 Create systemd service as `p6d-guard.service` file, enable and start the service.

-Please allow p6d-guard user to execute `sudo nginx -t` and `sudo systemctl nginx reload`.
+Please allow p6d-guard user to execute `sudo nginx -t` and `sudo systemctl reload nginx.service`.

 You can change commands to use by editing a file in `Config` dir.